Mahendra8790/demo/README.md

-# demo
+# gitrepository
-hii this is mahendra
+hii this is git bash script